steven-halla/casino_hell/README.md

 1 for craps - no stamina drain for point rolls

 1 stat potion - increase any stat from a 1 to a 2
-1000 gold --
-100 gold

 2 save coins

-+1 spirit gloves  adds spirit to you
++1 spirit gloves  adds spirit to you max 2

 darlene's chicken nugget amulet - slots-adds + 20% chance that final roll will match first number good or bad have  1 companion item slot